webex/webex-js-sdk/packages/@webex/plugin-meetings/src/breakouts/README.md

 // This can only be done when breakouts are inactive breakout.delete()

+/*
-// Create breakout sessions
+Create breakout sessions, Type is array
-// Type is array, like [{'name':'session1', "anyoneCanJoin" : true}]
+Format 1: [{'name':'session1', "anyoneCanJoin" : true}]
-breakouts.create(sessions)
+Format 2: [ { "name" : "Breakout Session 1", "subConfId" : 1,  "anyoneCanJoin" : false,  "id" : "ea2db6e1-2da9-4f72-9d62-f099e5e3c7b4”}] id and subConfId are optional,
+id only to be provided on an update, subConfId is cb-only */ breakouts.create(sessions)

 // Delete all breakout sessions